parrt/msds692/notes/zillow.md

 ## Historical price chart

+As of 2021, this no longer works.
+The GetChart API returns HTTP code 410 which means *Gone*. :(

 **Exercise**: Using the [GetChart](http://www.zillow.com/howto/api/GetChart.htm) API, print out a link to a chart containing data for a specific property, such as property ID 64969892.
 The XML you get back looks like: [Solutions](https://github.com/parrt/msds692/tree/master/notes/code/zillow)

 ```xml